A complete guide to finding the right ethical outdoor clothing and making your time outside more sustainable

 - Ethical outdoor brands to look out for

-- Sustainable certifications to keep your eyes on
+- Eco-Friendly certifications to keep your eyes on

 - Become an eco investigator

 In our eyes, ethical outdoor clothing brands or products are ones that put an emphasis on environmental, animal and human welfare.
-It’s pretty difficult to be perfect in every aspect but it’s our aim to highlight gear which comes as close as possible, and, most importantly, can deal with everything you throw at it in the wild.
+It’s pretty difficult to be perfect in every aspect but it’s our aim to highlight gear that comes as close as possible.
+And, real importantly, can deal with everything you throw at it in the wild.

 Synthetic materials (polyester, nylon, rayon, acrylics etc)